 This café in the old city features jazz on Wednesday night, and funk, hip-hop, Latin jazz and techno Thursday to Saturday.
 Happy-hour specials run till 9pm on Friday.
 You get a well-dressed local yuppie gang here.

 If you want to dance but discos aren’t your style, try the salsa and merengue bands here.
 Professional dancers move among the crowd getting everyone in motion.
-Live music adds to the fun.
+Dress up and mingle with the sleek clientele.